 There is a well-kept ice skating rink on Lake Louise that is open to the public.
 You can rent ice skates from the Fairmont for either $15 for two hours or $25 for the full day.

-Ice skating on an actual frozen lake has to be one of the coolest things!
+Ice skating on an actual frozen lake has to be one of the coolest things to do in Lake Louise in the winter!
 Yes, it’s a little freaky, but you’ll feel better when you see how many people are ice skating on it.

 After you’re done ice skating on Lake Louise, you can also walk along the entire lake.
 If you’re a picture lover like me, you can spend hours photographing the snowy trees with the